vchintal/ansible-labs-deployer/README.md

 ```

 ## Use meta/main.yaml

+_NOTE_: this is kind of a hack to use this within a role

 Add the dependency to your role including it in the `dependencies` section of your meta.
 This will execute that role with the provided vars.